Boxers, unfortunately, are prone to several potential health problems like:

-Remember the concern over too much grapes or raisins is toxic for dogs and could ruin their kidneys?
+Remember the concern over too many grapes or raisins is toxic for dogs and could ruin their kidneys?

-Aggressive treatment in such poisoning cases mean, if your Boxer had just overindulged in the grapes/raisins, the doctor will induce vomiting immediately and prescribe some activated charcoal pills.
+Aggressive treatment in such poisoning cases means, if your Boxer had just overindulged in the grapes/raisins, the doctor will induce vomiting immediately and prescribe some activated charcoal pills.

 There will be repeated blood tests to determine the status of kidney function plus hospitalization and intravenous fluid therapy if necessary.

-The induced vomiting is to remove as much grapes or raisins as possible while the activated charcoal is to help prevent absorption of the toxic substance.
+The induced vomiting is to remove as many grapes or raisins as possible while activated charcoal is to help prevent absorption of the toxic substance.